Mass General Is Giving Kids a ‘Prescription’ To Go Outside

-A new initiative allows doctors to prescribe outdoor exercise to kids to prevent obesity.
+A new initiative allows doctors to prescribe outdoor exercise to kids.

-Massachusetts General Hospital for Children is teaming up with Boston-based conservation and recreation program, the Appalachian Mountain Club to launch Outdoors Rx, which is designed to get kids moving on doctors’ orders.
+Massachusetts General Hospital for Children is teaming up with Boston-based conservation and recreation program the Appalachian Mountain Club (AMC) to launch Outdoors Rx, a program designed to get kids moving on doctors’ orders.

 Dr.¬†Christina Scirica, an MGH pulmonologist and weight expert, and medical director of Outdoors RX, said in a press release:

 “In addition to the widely known benefits of physical activity, research studies have found that exposure to natural environments also improves physical and emotional health.¬†Exposure to the outdoors has been found to reduce the risk of high blood pressure, Vitamin D deficiency, depression and anxiety, and may even improve attention.”